lbostre/ECE461_Team_Phase_2/README.md

 This project is licensed under the GNU LGPLv2.1 License.

 ## Acknowledgements
-Special thanks to the ECE461 course instructors and teaching assistants for their guidance and support.
+Special thanks to the ECE461 course instructor and teaching assistants for their guidance and support.